APM-less SAP Commerce performance analysis

 I don’t like to point fingers 👉 but it’s not uncommon that custom code it’s likely to be the reason your e-commerce is unintentionally suffering.
 Let’s suppose you are working on the COOL project and your custom Java classes all contain COOL as a prefix name, then a simple concatenation of commands can go a long way.

-Oops! seems like some custom cart calculations are the issue! 😟
+Oops! seems like some custom cart calculations is the issue! 😟

 3. Find which endpoints are failing or taking too long to respond